noclat/R76/readme.md

 	ROUTE GET       /@section/@feature      @section->@feature

 It’s 98% useless, but you can call multiple callbacks using the ‘;’ separator.

-**Arguments** are free to ommit or set whether you want to transmit some extra information or not.
-It could be used to differentiate two paths that call the same callback.

-	ROUTE GET       /articles/@id     site/templates/read   type:article
-	ROUTE GET       /notes/@id        site/templates/read   type:note

-There are other ways to do this without using arguments, for example, using the [path() helper](#path-helper), but it could be useful for the global legibility of your code.
-The syntax is `key:value`.
-Note that you can set multiple arguments using the ‘;’ separator.
-To get their value, see [arg() method](#arg-helper).

 ## DEFINE
 Sets a global constant.
 It’s practical, simply because you can gather all your configuration constants in the same configuration file, like paths, passwords (hashed), services & API codes (google analytics, typekit, etc.) and so on.